 See how much you can save by going solar with Palmetto

-Installation Ease
+Installation ease

 The longer a professional solar installation takes place, the more you may end up paying for labor costs.
 So for the efficiency of their operations and value to their customers, most trustworthy solar installers prefer a mounting solution that is easy to install and proven to withstand the test of time.

 Here, we almost always suggest allowing a professional installer to supply their own mounting equipment, as many companies will not even consider third-party materials.
-By allowing a reputable installer to handle the installation end-to-end, it is more likely that the entire process will be handled with speed, efficiency, and consistent quality throughout.
+By allowing a reputable installer to handle the installation end-to-end, it is more likely the entire process will be handled with speed, efficiency, and consistent quality throughout.

 Depending on your roof's attributes, installers may be limited to a few creative solutions to roof mount all of the panels safely.
 While working around chimneys, air conditioning units, and other obstructions, mounting materials must be able to properly support the panels wherever they fit for maximum sun exposure.

 When working with your installer, you can ask them how well their mounting materials will work with the unique aspects of your specific roof.
 If there are limited obstructions, most solar panels can be installed in uniform lines, while sharing long rails mounted with ease and security.
-Otherwise, more creative systems may be necessary for oddly shaped roofs.
+Otherwise, more creative systems may be necessary for oddly-shaped roofs.

 The Top Brands for Solar Panel Mounting Hardware

-No matter what brand a company carries, you can ask about the following aspects of their mounting hardware to ensure that it is sturdy, safe, and reliable:
+While it never hurts to research solar panel mounting hardware, most solar companies prefer to supply their own equipment to ensure a high-quality installation.
+No matter what brand a company carries, you can ask about the following aspects of their mounting hardware to ensure it is sturdy, safe, and reliable:

-• Warranties: If a manufacturer offers both parts and craftsmanship warranties on their solar panels, that's a good sign that they believe in the quality of their product and their ability to install it.
+Warranties: If a manufacturer offers both parts and craftsmanship warranties on their solar panels, that's a good sign that they believe in the quality of their product and their ability to install it.
 High-quality solar panel mounting hardware should be durable, resistant to corrosion, and fit for life outdoors.

-• Compatibility: Before an installation, it is important to make sure the solar mounting is compatible with your roof and panel type.
+Compatibility: Before an installation, it is important to make sure the solar mounting is compatible with your roof and panel type.
 Different mounting hardware will be better suited for different kinds of roofs, so you can ask a company about their previous installations on shingles, tile, or whatever materials are on top of your home.

-• Aesthetics: Although most mounting hardware will end up hidden beneath your panels, ask your installer whether or not there will be any exposed equipment.
+Aesthetics: Although most mounting hardware will end up hidden beneath your panels, ask your installer whether or not there will be any exposed equipment.
 Often, reputable installers will be able to show you images of previous installations to get a better idea of expected aesthetics.

-Based in California, IronRidge is among the top choices for installers and manufacturers in the United States today, with an attentive domestic customer service team constantly ready to help.
-Including two unique flush mount systems that include every necessary hardware component, IronRidge makes it easy to install a new solar system or expand on an existing array.
+IronRidge solar racking and mounting offers excellent products with long warranties, and solutions for every kind of roof system.
+Based in California, IronRidge is among the top choices for installers and manufacturers in the US.
+Ironridge’s products include two unique flush mount systems.
+IronRidge makes it easy to install a new solar system or expand on an existing array.

-Unirac Solar PV Racking
+Unirac solar PV racking

-Also manufactured in North America, Unirac is another reputable solar panel mounting hardware brand with industry-leading quality standards and commitment to its customers.
-Supporting installers with constant innovation, Unirac solar PV racking offers a wide range of support options, including full-color installation manuals, video tutorials, a phone hotline, and an online chat feature for their catalog of hardware choices.
+Also manufactured in North America, Unirac is another reputable solar panel mounting hardware brand with industry-leading quality standards.
+Unirac solar PV racking offers a wide range of support options, including full-color installation manuals, video tutorials, a phone hotline, and an online chat feature for their catalog of hardware choices.
+Unirac has mounting options including rail-based systems, railless systems, and a variety of attachments for solar panels and supporting equipment.

 SnapNrack